uedaLabR/tyCooNN/README.md

 # tyCooNN

+# About
-# tRNA expression Analesis using 1D-CNN
+  tRNA expression Analesis using 1D-CNN

 # Commands